Thinking about giving Airbnb a try on your next getaway? Here are some things to consider before using this property rental booking website.

 You can use Airbnb's communication tools to talk to trusted users about their experiences with certain hosts, or you can talk to a host directly to get an idea of what you can expect during your stay.
 This makes it easy to know if the rental you're getting is on the level.

-Some people see Airbnb's identity verification process as unfair to those who don't have active social media accounts, or more generally as overly intruding into people's privacy.
+Some people see its identity verification process as unfair to those who don't have active social media accounts, or more generally as overly intruding into people's privacy.
 Approach using Airbnb like using a social media website: before using it, carefully consider what personal information you are or are not willing to give out to a corporation, or make public for other users on the website to see.

 Hosts always have the final say on whether or not you are allowed to book their property or stay at it.
 Be sure to read their house rules and cancellation policy to avoid having your stay cut short or potentially losing your money.